 The immune system is your body’s frontline defense against pathogens, bacteria, diseases, and more.
 Our T-cells and B-cells ensure we’re not sick all the time, or worse–-combating gastrointestinal distress and chronic illness.

-When you get infected, your body immediately releases an immune response, and go to fight off the attacker.
-Once the harmful intestinal flora, inflammation, or virus is destroyed, your body generates antibodies.
+When you get infected, your body immediately releases an immune response and goes to fight off the attacker.
+Once the harmful intestinal flora, inflammation, or virus is suppressed, your body generates antibodies.

-All of the benefits that can be seen transferring from mom to the child, comes from a little known substance known as Colostrum .
-Colostrum is a fluid that comes out with the breast milk for a few days after the baby is born.
-This is vital for the growth and well-being of the infant.
+All of the benefits that can be seen transferring from mom to the child comes from a little-known substance known as Colostrum .
+Colostrum is a fluid that comes out with breast milk for a few days after the baby is born.
+This promotes the growth and well-being of the infant.

-When babies are fed formula instead of probiotics in breast milk, this can change the baby’s whole body composition .
+When babies are fed formula instead of probiotics in breast milk, this may change the baby’s whole body composition .

-This composition change is because Colostrum has a lot of growth factors and antioxidants, which can increase muscle growth and ligament repair over time.
+This composition change is because Colostrum has many hormones, growth factors, and antioxidants, which can increase muscle growth and ligament repair over time.

-Studies done on Colostrum is often done using cow’s milk.
-This is because it has a far higher concentration of Colostrum than human breast milk does.
+Experiments on Colostrum are often done using cow’s milk.
+This choice is because these animals have a far higher concentration of Colostrum than human breast milk does.
 These studies have found a ton of significant effects on mice as well as on humans who used it.

 According to the World Health Organization (WHO), probiotics in breast milk are important for newborns developing into children without health issues.

 In a study on the long-term effects of breastfeeding, WHO stated,